X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 Call address: $FEC6
 Communication registers: .A, .X, .Y
 Preparatory routines: None
-Error returns: .C = 1 in case of error
+Error returns: c = 1 in case of error
 Registers affected: .A

-**Description:** The routine `i2c_read_byte` reads a single byte at offset .Y from I2C device .X and returns the result in .A. .C is 0 if the read was successful, and 1 if no such device exists.
+**Description:** The routine `i2c_read_byte` reads a single byte at offset .Y from I2C device .X and returns the result in .A. c is 0 if the read was successful, and 1 if no such device exists.

 **EXAMPLE:**